athervvidhate/MiniGit/readme.md

 ```
 If you initialize the object using `readObject`, then transient fields will be set to `null`, which you may want to be careful about.

-It is also recommended to use `Utils.join` to compose paths to files so that we don't have to worry about inconsistencies between forward slashes and backslashes
+You should use `Utils.join` to compose paths to files so that we don't have to worry about inconsistencies between forward slashes and backslashes
 on different operating systems.